 The trustees act within bounds set by the bishop, the Convention, and the Standing Committee to steward the funds and property entrusted to the diocese.
 The Finance Committee of the diocese, appointed by the Board of Trustees, conducts ongoing review of all financial transactions in the diocese.

-Standing Committee - The Standing Committee is the body of lay and clergy members of the Diocese elected by the annual diocesan Convention and authorized by the canons of the Episcopal Church as the bishop’s council of advice.
+The Standing Committee is the body of lay and clergy members of the diocese elected by the annual diocesan Convention and authorized by the canons of the Episcopal Church as the bishop’s council of advice.
 If there is no diocesan or suffragan or coadjutor bishop canonically authorized to act, the Standing Committee becomes the ecclesiastical authority of the diocese for all purposes declared by General Convention.

 The Standing Committee advises the bishop and gives consent in matters of the disposition of property, ecclesiastical discipline, the election and consecration of bishops, and in the matter of candidates for ordained ministry.
-The election of members and the terms and conditions of their office are defined by the canons of the Diocese of Oregon.
+The election of members and the terms and conditions of their office are defined by the canons of the Episcopal Diocese of Oregon.

-Membership of Council is comprised of the bishop, the secretary, lay and clergy representatives elected by all convocations of the diocese and lay and clergy members elected by Convention.
+Membership of Diocesan Council is comprised of the bishop, the secretary, lay and clergy representatives elected by all convocations of the diocese and lay and clergy members elected by Convention.

-Convocations - The Diocese of Oregon is divided into seven geographical areas called convocations.
+The Episcopal Diocese of Oregon is divided into seven geographical areas called convocations.
 Each convocation is made up of specific congregations, and each has a dean (clergy person) and a president (lay person).
-The convocation Deans are appointed annually by the bishop at the annual diocesan Convention.
+The convocation deans are appointed annually by the bishop at the annual diocesan Convention.
 The presidents are elected by each convocation.

 The detailed ministry description focuses on each dean assisting the bishop by serving as a pastoral resource for clergy and lay leadership in their respective convocations, especially during times of transition, illness, or other pressing circumstances.
 Each dean will also coordinate meetings with local clergy, facilitate communication and work with the convocation president in convening gatherings of convocation delegates.